stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Seek expertise in Discord ? - [9.13](https://youtu.be/CHze97JVM8A?t=553) - Dan Verowski
 >
-> Social Media expert at RedHat might be interested in joining DAO - [9.50](https://youtu.be/CHze97JVM8A?t=590) - ??
+> Social Media expert at RedHat might be interested in joining DAO - [9.50](https://youtu.be/CHze97JVM8A?t=590) - @sev
 # Governance update - [10.57](https://youtu.be/CHze97JVM8A?t=657) - Troy Egan
 * Actions - Discord Channel redesign
 * Marketing Meeting